supabase/pg_graphql/docs/usage_with_relay.md

    }
    ```

-   The `schemaConfig` will tell the Relay compiler where to find the `nodeId` field on the `node` interface, and the `customScalars` option will improve Relay's type emission.
+   - `schemaConfig` tells the Relay compiler where to find the `nodeId` field on the `node` interface
+   - `customScalars` will improve Relay's type emission

-3. Setup the Relay Environment
+### Configuring your Relay Environment

-   This example uses Supabase for the GraphQL server, but pg_graphql can be used independently.
+   This example uses [Supabase](https://supabase.com) for the GraphQL server, but pg_graphql can be used independently.

    ```typescript
    import {